 - Upload your Java app to it and run it, as if it were any other Java app.

-Before you can deploy an enclave to use real SGX hardware you need to configure the host system, and get access to the Intel Attestation Service.
+To deploy an enclave using real SGX hardware you need to configure the host system, and if your hardware does not support DCAP attestation also get access to the Intel Attestation Service.
 At this time the host must be Linux and requires the following steps:

 - Installing the SGX kernel driver, which isn't yet included in upstream kernels.